-Our Research Collaboration with Staten (for ARGX-116)
+Our Research Collaboration with Staten (for STT-5058)

 In January 2015, we entered into a collaboration agreement with Staten Biotechnology B.V., or Staten, to develop and commercialize products in the area of dyslipidemia therapy.
 Under the collaboration agreement, the parties sought to discover and characterize antibodies against a human target with therapeutic relevance in the field of dyslipidemia and/or cardiovascular disease.
 The parties may also commence two further research programs for targets with therapeutic relevance in these areas.
 Each research program will last no more than 24 months from commencement unless the parties agree otherwise.
-The first research program under this agreement proceeded as planned and was extended to December 2017, with ARGX-116 identified as the initial product candidate.
-Staten exercised its exclusive option to license ARGX-116 in March 2017.
+The first research program under this agreement proceeded as planned and was extended to December 2017, with STT-5058 identified as the initial product candidate.
+Staten exercised its exclusive option to license STT-5058 in March 2017.
 Under the terms of the collaboration, the parties were and are jointly responsible for conducting research under a mutually agreed research plan, with Staten reimbursing us for all costs of carrying out our research responsibilities under each research program.
 Staten is also responsible for additional clinical development.

 On a research program-by-research program basis, up through a specified period within such research program, we have granted Staten an option to obtain an exclusive, worldwide, permanent license to research, develop and commercialize products identified in that program.
-If Staten elects to exercise this option for a product (as it has for ARGX-116), it would be obligated to pay us a percentage of any payments payable to or on behalf of Staten's shareholders in the event of (i) a change of control of Staten, (ii) any licensing, sale, disposition or similar transaction relating to any such product, or (iii) otherwise from the research, development or commercialization of that product.
+If Staten elects to exercise this option for a product (as it has for STT-5058), it would be obligated to pay us a percentage of any payments payable to or on behalf of Staten's shareholders in the event of (i) a change of control of Staten, (ii) any licensing, sale, disposition or similar transaction relating to any such product, or (iii) otherwise from the research, development or commercialization of that product.
 This percentage varies by stage of development for an applicable product and ranges up to the low-twenties, subject to downward proportional adjustment in the event a portion of the proceeds from the applicable transaction does not include payment for the product candidate we developed with Staten.
-Staten has certain diligence obligations to develop and commercialize at least one product during the term of the agreement and must report on their progress in doing so on an annual basis.
+Following exercise of its exclusive option, Staten is under the diligence obligation to continue to develop and commercialize at least one product during the term of the agreement.

 In December 2018, Staten announced that it had entered into a collaboration and exclusive option agreement with Novo Nordisk, to develop novel therapeutics for the treatment of hypertriglyceridemia.
-Specifically, Novo will provide research and development funding and support to Staten, to develop its lead asset STT-5058 (formerly ARGX-116) for the treatment of dyslipidemia.
+Specifically, Novo will provide research and development funding and support to Staten, to develop its lead asset STT-5058 for the treatment of dyslipidemia.
 Novo has the right under the agreement to acquire Staten and gain worldwide rights to STT-5058.
-Staten and its shareholders will potentially receive signing and exercise fees, research and development funding, and milestone payments of up to 430 million Euro.
+Staten and its shareholders will potentially receive signing and exercise fees, research and development funding, and milestone payments of up to €430.0 million.